notiz-dev/notiz/content/blog/deploy-nestjs-with-prisma-to-heroku.md

 }
 ```

-Yeah 🎉 request works locally.
+Yeah! 🎉 The request works locally.

 ![Create new National Park](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/new-national-park-dev.png)

-We are ready to push our Nest application again to Heroku to expose the two new REST endpoints.
+We are ready to push our Nest application to Heroku again to expose the two new REST endpoints.

-### Push to Heroku and Test new Endpoints
+### Push to Heroku and test new Endpoints

 Run `git push heroku master` in your Nest application and wait for the build to succeed.
 Also, we need to see if the environment variable `DATABASE_URL` is added to the Heroku app.
-Head over to the **Settings** tab and click on **Reveal Config Vars**. `DATABASE_URL` has already been added when we add the **Heroku Postgres** addon.
+Head over to the **Settings** tab and click on **Reveal Config Vars**. `DATABASE_URL` has already been added when we installed the **Heroku Postgres** addon.
 If you like to change your database you can update the URL here.

 ![DATABASE_URL environment variable on Heroku](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/heroku-config-vars.png)

-Our new endpoints have successfully deployed.
+Our new endpoints have been successfully deployed.
 Time to test it out [https://nestjs-prisma-heroku.herokuapp.com/nationalParks](https://nestjs-prisma-heroku.herokuapp.com/nationalParks).

 ![Query all National Parks with Country on Heroku](assets/img/blog/deploy-nestjs-with-prisma-to-heroku/query-national-parks-heroku.png)